top of page

 • Apartments with space issues: Vendor tie-ups (Daily Dump/Hasiru Dala)

-Use our Composting Coach GPT or Check out more details on Composting kitchen waste at home
+Use our Composting Coach GPT or check out more details on composting kitchen waste at home.

 Step 5: Run Monthly Sustainability Events

-To build culture, not compliance. and drive long-term adoption organize
+To build culture, not compliance, and drive long-term adoption, organize:

-• Repair clinics for electronics and clothing
+• Repair clinics for electronics and clothing.

-• No-plastic day challenges
+• No-plastic day challenges.

-• Composting demos
+• Composting demos.

-• Children’s eco-camps (waste-to-art competitions,
+• Children’s eco-camps (waste-to-art competitions).

-• Vegetable vendors who deliver without plastic
+• Vegetable vendors who deliver without plastic.

-• Housekeeping staff trained segregation
+• Housekeeping staff trained in segregation.

-• Gardeners who use in-house compost
+• Gardeners who use in-house compost.

-• Refillable cleaners from zero waste stores
+• Refillable cleaners from zero waste stores.

-• Hasiru Dala for dry waste & e-waste support
+- Hasiru Dala for dry waste & e-waste support.

-• Saahas – community waste management
+- Saahas for community waste management.

-• Daily Dump – composting systems
+- Daily Dump for composting systems.

 Step 7: Create a “Zero Waste Starter Kit” for New Residents

-• Two cloth bags
+• Two cloth bags.

-• WhatsApp group QR code
+• A WhatsApp group QR code.

-How to Start Your Zero Waste Journey?
+How to Start Your Zero Waste Journey

 Step 1: Start With a Waste Audit